 - Energy Isolation: After shutting down the machine, the technician isolates its source of energy.
 This action can involve shutting off a valve or turning off a power breaker, for example.

-- Lockout/Tagout: An authorized employee attaches the lockout and tagout devices to the machinery.
+- Lockout Tagout: An authorized employee attaches the Lockout Tagout devices to the machinery.
 In most cases, the tagout device indicates the person’s name granted permission to interact with the asset.

 - Check for Stored Energy: Assigned technicians double-check to ensure there is no residual energy inside the equipment.
 Any power found is safely disconnected, released, or restrained.